reactioncommerce/reaction-docs/developer/contributing.md

   - **Breaking changes:** Test by applying this patch to an existing install of Reaction with existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.
   - **Testing:** Run through the author's steps to verify that it works as they've tested it.
 Then run through the app on your own as you would test it.
 Run through the app as many times as you feel comfortable before approving or requesting changes.

-- **Readability:** the linter will help with this, but call out anything that is difficult to understand or that you feel needs comments
+- **Readability:** The linter will help with this, but call out anything that is difficult to understand or that you feel needs comments

 - **Documentation:** all code added or touched should have proper JSDoc, any new functionality should be documented, as outlined in [JSDoc Style Guide](/developer/jsdoc-style-guide.md).

+- **Security:**
-- **Security:** Code should only be usable by users with the correct roles.
+  - Code should only be usable by users with the correct roles.
 Any data published should be filtered to ensure that only users with the correct roles for the correct shops have access to it.
+  - Synk should not fail.
+Any failing automated tests should not be approved.

 - **Performance:** Code should be written with performance in mind.
 Data publications should only publish data necessary to accomplish the specific goal at hand.